andrewbaillie/andrewbaillie/docs/README.md

 Joined the BBC in 2018 as an opportunity to improve myself and try new tech that I wasn't getting exposure to working in web development.

 - Built an analytics pipeline for the ingestion of data from a new [Voice product](https://voicebot.ai/2020/06/02/bbc-voice-assistant-beeb-launches-in-beta-in-the-uk/) that was being built in the same department.
-- Later expanded that pipeline to support ingestion from multiple sources including [Alexa devices](https://www.amazon.co.uk/dp/B0957KX2C4) and Rest APIs.
+- Expanded that pipeline to support ingestion from multiple sources including [Alexa devices](https://www.amazon.co.uk/dp/B0957KX2C4) and Rest APIs.
 - Working with the [BBC's Synthetic Voice](https://www.bbc.co.uk/mediacentre/worldnews/2020/life-project) created a pilot for the playback of Portuguese language Brazilian news articles.
 - Using the same synthetic voice produced a pipeline generating 12,000 weather forecasts every day, these where used in both the [Interactive News Alexa Skill](https://voicebot.ai/2019/10/23/bbc-launches-interactive-news-service-for-alexa/) and the [BBC's Weather app](https://www.bbc.co.uk/weather/articles/c7219x55vygo).